ziishaned/learn-regex/README.md

 [Test the regular expression](https://regex101.com/r/E88WE2/1)

 ## 6. Greedy vs lazy matching
-By default regex will do greedy matching , means it will match as long as possible. we can use `?` to match in lazy way means as short as possible
+By default regex will do greedy matching which means it will match as long as possible.
+We can use `?` to match in lazy way which means as short as possible.

 <pre>
 "/(.*at)/" => <a href="#learn-regex"><strong>The fat cat sat on the mat</strong></a>. </pre>